 Connection is multi-layered.
 It isn’t black and white.
 It is deep and wide.

-Depending on who you are and what you need in a relationship, there can be other areas you need to feel connected to someone.
+Depending on who you are and what you need in a relationship, there can be other areas you need to have a meaningful connection with someone.
 If you’re looking for a long-term relationship, the better the quality and quantity of connections you have, the better chance you have for a successful relationship.